cimug-org/CIMTool-Builders-Library/README.md

 Included in this library is the base set of XSLT transforms that comes shipped with **CIMTool**.
 These have been included to serve as examples or starting points that can be either extended or used as working examples when creating new XSLT builders.

 Feel free to initiate a [discussion](https://github.com/cimug-org/CIMTool-Builders-Library/discussions) around a new idea for a custom builder or to post a question on the discussions board.
-Please contribute new builders to this library using the submission process outlined later.
+Please contribute new builders to this library using the submission process outlined towards the end of this page.

 ## Current Library of Builders
 ![image](readme-icons/icons8-folder-tree-96.png)